 6. Push Crown Back and Screw Down

-How to Adjust a Seamaster With an Independent Hour Hand (Caliber 8900/8800/GMT)
+How to Adjust a Seamaster With an Independent Hour Hand (Caliber 8900 and GMT Models)

 1. Pull Crown to First Click

-2. Adjust Hour Hand to Local Time
+2. Adjust the Hour Hand in One-Hour Steps

 4. Push Crown Back and Screw In